 The probability that a data cluster of this magnitude is formed coincidentally is 0%.
 There is no team of scientists, no matter how large and how well funded, who can beat this number.

 The same situation was emulated by using Monte Carlo simulations, which gave the same results.
 We can be sure this method expresses this situation correctly.
+This knowledge has great consequences.

 Intersection Clusters = Proximity of Former Geo North Poles